Marc Ó Sé

 Marc Ó Sé (born 25 April 1980) is an Irish sportsman.
-A teacher by profession, he works in the CBS in Tralee Co.
-Kerry, he played Gaelic football for the Kerry county team from 2002 until 2016 and played with his local club team An Ghaeltacht until 2018.
+A teacher by profession, he works in the CBS in Tralee County Kerry, he played Gaelic football for the Kerry county team from 2002 until 2016 and played with his local club team An Ghaeltacht until 2018.
 He has played right across the back line for Kerry.
 His older brothers, Darragh and Tomás, also represented Kerry.

 Playing career

 Early years: 2002–2005

 In his rookie season of 2002, Ó Sé impressed throughout the All-Ireland Senior Football Championship in a Kerry team under the management of his uncle Páidí.
 In the final of that year he marked Diarmuid Marsden of Armagh.
 Marc was given a torrid time as Kerry let what looked like a certain win with 25 mins to go slip and lost by a single point, 1-12 to 0-14.